Higher education, like many industries, has already been hit hard.

-Choose a flexible solution like the Remote Access Tool to give students a simple and secure way to connect to campus resources whether they’re on campus or not.
+Choose a flexible solution like the Remote Access Dashboard to give students a simple and secure way to connect to campus resources whether they’re on campus or not.

-The LabStats Remote Access Tool is a dashboard that displays a list of available computers and provides an easy and secure way to remotely log into a computer without any special knowledge needed.
+The LabStats Remote Access Dashboard is a dashboard that displays a list of available computers and provides an easy and secure way to remotely log into a computer without any special knowledge needed.

 The long term impact of COVID-19 on higher education is unknown, but you can act now to limit the budget impact on your school.
 With LabStats reports and the Remote Access Dashboard, you can make smart cuts, maximize the hardware you already have, and ensure students have access to campus technology whether they’re on campus or not.